tpaschalis/gophersub/roadmap.md

 - [ ] Hardcode subs to videos
 - [ ] Search for and download subtitles for your video automatically
 - [ ] Help create subtitles for hearing impaired people (maybe by facilitating the addition of "tags" such as [LOUD MUSIC])
+- [ ] Estimate subtitle "speed" (maybe characters-per-second?) and check for too-long or too-short ones.
 - [ ]
 - [ ]
 - [ ] What are *your* ideas?